-- Drain shall be covered in the food processing area with removable grills filters or any other removable fittings and have a cockroach trap.
+- The drain shall be covered in the food processing area with removable grills filters or any other removable fittings and have a cockroach trap.
 End of the drain must have filters to prevent entry or re-entry of pests and rodents.

-- Waste in food area should be segregated into wet and dry garbage.
+- Waste in food area should be segregated into the wet and dry garbage.

-- Waste disposal should be done through properly segregated colour coded bins ‘WET’, ‘DRY’ and ‘OTHER MATERIALS’.
+- Waste disposal should be done through properly segregated color-coded bins ‘WET’, ‘DRY’ and ‘OTHER MATERIALS’.

-- Waste disposal shall be done in accordance with the rules laid by local authority.
+- Waste disposal shall be done in accordance with the rules laid by the local authority.

-- Separate designated place for washing raw fruits and vegetables, washing utensils and equipment to prevent food contamination
+- A separate designated place for washing raw fruits and vegetables, washing utensils and equipment to prevent food contamination

-- Adequate supply of hot and cold water for washing utensils and equipment
+- An adequate supply of hot and cold water for washing utensils and equipment

 - Washing sink, taps etc. must be of corrosion resistant materials